 If amounts on deposit in the Common Debt Service Reserve Fund are greater than the Required Common Debt Service Reserve Funding Level for a given Bond Fund Year, then no additional deposit will be made to the Common Debt Service Reserve Fund for such Bond Fund Year.
 Any such excess amount may be used during the subsequent Bond Fund Year, at the discretion of the NMFA, for the redemption of Bonds prior to maturity by depositing the amount into the Bond Fund or the defeasance of any Bonds.
-If the NMFA has deposited the entirety of the available Annual Common Debt Service Reserve Fund is less than the Required Common Debt Service Reserve Funding Level, then the NMFA will not be required to fund from any other source any such difference in excess of the Annual Common Debt Service Reserve Deposit Amount; provided, however, if a funding difference remains (based on the annual recalculation of the Required Common Debt Service Reserve Deposit Amount; provided, however, if a funding Level), then the next year's available Annual Common Debt Service Reserve Deposit Amount will be applied to that difference.
+If the NMFA has deposited the entirety of the available Annual Common Debt Service Reserve Fund is less than the Required Common Debt Service Reserve Funding Level, then the NMFA will not be required to fund from any other source any such difference in excess of the Annual Common Debt Service Reserve Deposit Amount; provided, however, if a funding difference remains (based on the annual recalculation of the Required Common Debt Service Reserve Deposit Amount; provided, however, if a funding Level), then the next year's available Annual Common Debt Service Reserve Deposit Amount; provided however, if a funding Level) then the next year's available Annual Common Debt Service Reserve Deposit Amount will be applied to that difference.